Part 4: Hanukkah Traditions

 DAY FOUR: Day four is Israel, with Moses at the head.
 The light was reintroduced to him at the burning bush and there's the miraculous story of the people of Israel being redeemed from Egypt.
 We talk about the Exodus story and how it foreshadows our Lord Yeshua, who "Passed Over" us and our sins because we put His blood over the doors of our hearts.
 Then we talk about how the Light came in the form of the Torah commandments and read scriptures that talk about His Law being a light unto our path.

-DAY SIX: After the light was given to the Jewish people, the Father gave the instruction for them to take it to the Gentiles.
+DAY SEVEN: After the light was given to the Jewish people, the Father gave the instruction for them to take it to the Gentiles.
 So the seventh light is the Gentiles.
 We read Acts 10 and explain how God called Peter to go give the gospel to Cornelius but how Peter resisted, thinking that the Gentiles were unclean.
-I talk about how the Spirit finally opened his eyes and he realized that the sheet of unclean animals were representative of the Gentiles and that the vision was not about animals at all.
+I talk about how the Spirit finally opened his eyes and he realized that the sheet of unclean animals was representative of the Gentiles and that the vision was not about animals at all.
 He then took the Light to the Gentiles.

 DAY EIGHT: Finally, we come to the end of time as we know it where the Messiah comes back to usher in the final candle, the Light of the Millennium.
 This is the thousand-year reign of Messiah where He will be the Light coming directly from the new temple.